Ridgewood Testamentary Trusts Attorneys

 Minor Support Trust/Minor's Trust

 Minors cannot inherit assets without a substantial expense and inconvenience.
 In most cases, they must have a court-ordered financial guardian in place.
 Once the minors are 18 years old, the assets become their own.
 An 18-year old with a lot of money at his or her disposal is a scary thought.
-So is the idea of having to post expensive bonds in order to allow the young adult to access his or her trust money.
-Creating a trust fund for minor children through a trust in a will can help you avoid these pitfalls while providing for your loved ones.
+So is the idea of having to post expensive bonds in order to allow the young adult to access his or her inheritance.
+Creating a trust for minor children through a trust in a will (a testamentary trust) can help you avoid these pitfalls while providing for your loved ones.

 A minor support trust can be managed by anyone you choose, called the "trustee."
 Once you pass away, the trustee can invest your money until the child reaches the age of financial maturity (an age of your choosing, for example, 25 years old).
 During that time, your child will have access to the assets, but must justify to the trustee the reason for using those assets, such as for food, clothing, shelter, medical expenses and education.
 At the age specified (such as 25 years old), your child will have outright and free access to the trust assets.